 Click Save

-📝Note: When you update a Role rate, you'll be asked to confirm that this change affects people already assigned to that role.
-The new rate will not affect custom Person, Project, or Phase rates (if set).
+📝Note: When you update a role rate, you’ll be asked to confirm that this change affects people already assigned to that role.
+The new rate will not affect custom rates (if set).

 Cost rate effective date on role level

-📝Note: The default effective date is "today".
+The default effective date is "today."
 Once set, the cost rate displayed is the rate that currently applies.
-If you save a cost rate with a past effective date, but there's already a future effective rate saved, the future rate still takes precedence as the current rate.
-For example:
+If you save a cost rate with a past effective date but already have a future effective rate saved, the future rate still takes precedence over the current rate.

 Set the cost rate to $70, effective April 1, and save